 This ritual I expressed physically in the installation: I set up plates with the names of my grandfather’s family members in front of the destroyed house.
 With this act I symbolically gathered all the family members in the house that was taken away from them — this was an emotionally strong moment for me.

-With this statement, I would like to focus the attention to the unpopular historical fact about the Volga Germans gross discrimination in that time.
+With this statement, I would like to focus the attention on the unpopular historical fact about the Volga Germans gross discrimination at that time.
 History knows many examples of ruthlessness.
 I would like to express how severe neglect to human lives leaves painful consequences to many people.
 Violence leaves its traces in the generations to come.

 In our country and culture it is still acceptable to silent many inconvenient historical facts.
 I see a serious problem with it because we are dealing with distorted traumatised cultural memory which doesn’t allow the entire generations to heal from repressed pain and cruelty.
 Cruelty is a disease and we cannot heal by silencing it or forgetting.
 I would like to be one of those who is starting talking.